exofusion/builder.gg/README.md

 ### item.builder.gg

-This application provides a detailed breakdown for an item build, and tools to share and use the build in game.
+This application provides a detailed breakdown for item sets, and tools to share and use the set in game.
+Here you can create item sets from scratch, use a core build brought in from champion.builder.gg, or even load up an item set created in the League of Legends client.

+* Upload Item Sets: To load a League of Legends item set, simply click the *Upload Item Set* button, and browse to the item set JSON file (Usually C:\Riot Games\League of Legends\Config\Global\Recommended).
+This will import the item set name along with all item blocks associated with this set.

 ## Technology Stack